adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 this folder is about this new shell basics project, looking forward to it

 task 0 is fairly basic, print the working directory with pwd

+task 1 is more of the same basic stuff, ls prints the contents of the cwd